CesiumLabs/frost/README.md

 `buildDir` - Specifies the export directory on build.
 `staticDir` - Directory where the static files are stored.
-`HTMLcompressionLevel` - The amount of compression you want the build to incurr
+`HTMLcompressionLevel` - The amount of compression you want the build to incurr `metadataFile` -   The file wher the metadata is stored.

 ### Metadata